elastic/elasticsearch-hadoop/README.md

 See `gradlew tasks` for more information.

 To create a distributable zip, run `gradlew distZip` from the command line; once completed you will find the jar in `build/libs`.

+To build the project, JVM 7 (Oracle one is recommended) or higher is required.

 ## License
 This project is released under version 2.0 of the [Apache License][]